 Notes on the Geography of Austria : Kufstein

-The main river of the Tyrol is the Inn, which flows east then north into Germany and the Danube.
+The Inn is the main river of the Tyrol, and it flows east then north into Germany and the Danube.
 It's been a highway since at least Roman times, and traffic between Germany and Italy still comes up the river before heading south at Innsbruck and climbing the Brenner Pass.
 Kufstein, hardly a competitor for the tourist meccas like nearby Kitzbuhel, fronts the Inn just before the river enters Germany.
 In short, it was an obvious site for a fortress controlling a strategic route, especially because there's a hill ready-made for fortification.